elfuego/tacticalmediafiles/frontend/README.md

 $ npm install
 ```

+Or use `yarn` if you prefer.

 ## Developing

 This uses a source directory `source` and tests and publishes its files in a directory `public`.
-I wanted to make it all configurable with a seperate build task but that was a bit too much of a hassle for now.

-To start developing and run a simultaneous watch task, run the default gulp taks with:
+To start developing and run a simultaneous watch task, run the default gulp task with:

 ```bash
 $ gulp